How to Pivot From Lead Gen to Demand Gen: A Guide for CMOs

 - It’s measured in two ways: on conversions and demand generation metrics such as Google rankings, organic/branded traffic increases and traffic value.

-Recently, Cognism has focused on the ‘money keyword’ strategy to SEO.
+Cognism has also focused on the ‘money keyword’ strategy.
 This is essentially prioritising the keywords with high intent.
 The ones you’d only really be searching for if you’re in-market and ready to buy a product like Cognism.

-“If we had a roulette wheel in front of us and we were betting on the board, which keyword do we think represents the most traffic that is the most likely to be in-market?”
+Imagine you had a roulette wheel in front of you, and you were betting on the board, which keyword do you think represents the most traffic that is the most likely to be in-market?

 Create demand

-To get this right, Alice pioneered a new role - a content producer inside the demand gen team.
+To get this right, we pioneered a new role - a content producer inside the demand gen team.

 They’re responsible for: